symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 The goal of this tutorial is to install and configure Doctrine PHPCR ODM.
 Note that Symfony2.1 (currently master) is required for the CMF to work.

+For more details see the `official PHPCR ODM documentation <http://www.doctrine-project.org/projects/phpcr-odm.html>`_

 Preconditions
 -------------
 - php >= 5.3